 LOS ANGELES (AP) — James Carl was asleep when the first shot was fired.

-As he slumbered away in Costa Mesa, Calif., the 29-year-old banker's virtual space fleet was under siege early Monday morning in what's become the most destructive and expensive battle in the 10-year history of "EVE Online," a gargantuan online video game featuring more than 500,000 players piloting starships, trading goods and engaging in sci-fi espionage.
+As he slumbered away in Costa Mesa, Calif., the 29-year-old banker's virtual space fleet was under siege early Monday morning in what's become the most destructive and expensive battle in the 10-year history of "EVE Online," the gargantuan online sci-fi video game.

 "Supposedly, it was set up for auto-pay, just like any other bill in real life, but either that didn't happen or the money wasn't in the wallet, and then everything just escalated out of control from there," said Carl.
 "The dust is still settling on that issue.
 Everyone is just focused right now on fighting to try to regain control of the system."